tcjcodes/nutritional-therapy-site/src/content/labs/mrt-food-sensitivity-test.md

 Due to their inherent clinical and immunologic complexities, as well as a lack of general knowledge within conventional medicine of their role as a source of inflammation in IBS, migraine, fibromyalgia, arthritis, GERD, obesity, metabolic syndrome, ADD/ADHD, autism, etc., food and food-chemical sensitivities remain one of the most under addressed areas of conventional medicine.

+Clinical Complexities

+Food and food-chemical sensitivities have clinical characteristics that make it very challenging to identify trigger foods.
+For example, symptom manifestation may be delayed by many hours after ingestion; reactions may be dose dependent; because of a breakdown of oral tolerance mechanisms, there are often many reactive foods and food-chemicals; even so-called anti-inflammatory foods, such as salmon, parsley, turmeric, ginger, blueberry, and any “healthy” food can be reactive.

+Medical Conditions Where Sensitivities Can Play a Primary or Secondary Role

+Gastrointestinal

+Irritable Bowel Syndrome

+Functional Diarrhea

+GERD

+Crohn’s Disease

+Ulcerative Colitis

+Microscopic Colitis

+Lymphocytic Colitis

+Cyclic Vomiting Syndrome

+Endocrine

+Obesity

+Neurological

+Migraine

+ADD/ADHD

+Autism Spectrum Disorders

+Epilepsy

+Depression

+Insomnia

+Restless Leg Syndrome

+Urological

+Interstitial Cystitis

+Gynecological

+Polycystic Ovary Syndrome

+Musculoskeletal

+Fibromyalgia

+Inflammatory Arthritis

+Dermatological

+Atopic Dermatitis

+Urticaria

+Psoriasis

+Chronic Fatigue Syndrome